devs-cs/DreamScape/README.md

 # How we built it

 The EEG data are sourced from reputable research journals.
 Our machine learning foundation leverages **TensorFlow** and **Hugging Face's Transformers** library, chosen for their synergy with intricate neural architectures.
 Additionally, **OpenAI's GPT API** bolsters our narrative generation process, with its pre-trained models minimizing our training overhead.
 For the visual narrative, ensuring continuous and coherent visual output, we employ a modified version of stable diffusion techniques.
 This guarantees visuals that flow seamlessly, much like a dream.
 Our web application interface, tailored for both researchers and end-users, utilizes the capabilities of **Next.js** and **React** for dynamic UI components and **Flask** as a nimble backend server for data processing and model interactions.

+#Video_Models

+The Video Models folder will be uploaded in the future.
+The model used is a varient of Deforum Stable Diffusion, which is modified to produce a series of images that flow between prompts, and the prompts are derived from the images produced from EEG data.
+In the future, we hope to avoid this text intermediary and go directly from image to video.